-The UCL CDT in DIS is the first Centre of its kind funded by STFC.
+The UCL CDT in DIS was the first Centre of its kind funded by STFC.
 UCL has a long-standing tradition of excellence in data intensive science, with pioneering contributions and leading roles in many international projects in Particle Physics and Astronomy, as well as a strong culture of cross-disciplinary research and collaboration between academia and industry.
-The Centre will build on these strengths to train the next generation of data science leaders and, together with its industrial partners, will accelerate the development and application of pioneering data intensive science techniques that promise to offer great benefits to the UK and global economy and to enrich the STFC science programme.
+The Centre builds on these strengths to train the next generation of data science leaders and, together with its industrial partners, will accelerate the development and application of pioneering data intensive science techniques that promise to offer great benefits to the UK and global economy and to enrich the STFC science programme.

-In their first year, students will benefit from a 150 hours of advanced training in data intensive science techniques, including a module on Machine Learning Techniques and an Industry Group Project, focussing on real-world DIS projects overseen by our Partners.
+In their first year, students will benefit from a 150 hours of advanced training in data intensive science techniques, including a module on Machine Learning Techniques and an Industry Group Project, focusing on real-world DIS projects overseen by our Partners.
 This will be followed by the main thesis research project on a world-leading DIS experiment, with many students able to undertake a year-long placement at their experiment, for instance at CERN or Fermilab for the HEP stream.

 All students will undertake a 6-month placement project, entirely separate from their PhD project, at one of our 25 industry partners, which will provide them opportunity to learn about the tools, techniques, datasets and challenges present in industry.
 As well as furthering the student's training, it will also allow them to use their training to solve real-world problems and promote knowledge-transfer between academia and industry.